ppy/osu-wiki/news/2025/2025-07-11-osucatch-world-cup-2025-semifinals-recap.md

 Canada (#12) and the Russian Federation (#3) were two teams with very different runs in the tournament.
 Canada were sent down to the losers' bracket in the Round of 16 by France, while the Russian Federation placed third in the Qualifiers, and dominated the winners' bracket until encountering Finland, who ended up defeating them thanks to their amazing consistency on the Quarterfinals pool.
 This Russian roster is arguably the strongest they've ever had, while Canada was trying to remain as strong a competitor as the previous years.

 Both rosters were starting to show weaknesses due to the scaling of the mappool this week, but Canada was expected to perform on the gimmicky picks and Hidden, and the Russian Federation on the more mechanical picks.
-This is exactly what happened in the beginning of the match, with Canada going for [MM2](https://osu.ppy.sh/beatmapsets/2395319#fruits/5188169), [MM3](https://osu.ppy.sh/beatmapsets/2395334#fruits/5188192), and [HD1](https://osu.ppy.sh/beatmapsets/2395265#fruits/5187955) and winning all of them, with a standout FC from ::{ flag=CA }:: [CTBWhiteCat](https://osu.ppy.sh/users/7620002) on MM3 with Hard Rock.
+This is exactly what happened in the beginning of the match, with Canada going for [MM2](https://osu.ppy.sh/beatmapsets/2395319#fruits/5188169), [MM3](https://osu.ppy.sh/beatmapsets/2395334#fruits/5188192), and [HD1](https://osu.ppy.sh/beatmapsets/2395265#fruits/5187955) and winning all of them, with a standout FC from ::{ flag=CA }:: ::CTBWhiteCat::{ user-id=7620002 } on MM3 with Hard Rock.
 The Russian Federation followed suit, picking and winning [NM2](https://osu.ppy.sh/beatmapsets/2395295#fruits/5188102) and [HR2](https://osu.ppy.sh/beatmapsets/2395286#fruits/5188085).

 At this point, both teams were just looking to get a break point to get a lead in the match, and Canada would be the first to get one on what looked like a very solid [DT1](https://osu.ppy.sh/beatmapsets/2395333#fruits/5188189) pick from the Russian roster.
 Team Canada knew that they weren't out of picks either — this mappool featured many maps on the more unconventional side which they enjoyed playing around, like they did on [NM3](https://osu.ppy.sh/beatmapsets/2395283#fruits/5188079) next to secure the break point.
 The Russian Federation won their [NM1](https://osu.ppy.sh/beatmapsets/2395421#fruits/5188524) gamble, and even managed to win on Hidden against Canada on [HD3](https://osu.ppy.sh/beatmapsets/2395292#fruits/5188099) to get back to an even scoreline.